Unboxed-Software/solana-course/content/mwa-deep-dive.md

 Now it's your turn to practice independently.
 Try and implement the last two request types: `SignMessagesRequest` and `SignTransactionsRequest`.

 Try to do this without help as it's great practice, but if you get stuck, check out the [solution code on the `solution` branch](https://github.com/Unboxed-Software/react-native-fake-solana-wallet/tree/solution).

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=5a3d0f62-c5fc-4e03-b8a3-323c2c7b8f4f)!